MJEND7/Mjends-portfolio/README.md

 # Mjends portfolio
-This is my portfolio that contains almost all of my projects i have completed
+This is my portfolio that contains almost all of my projects that i have completed